-Vote for Affordable Housing by Saying YES to Prop A in SF
+San Francisco Votes for Affordable Housing by Saying YES to Prop A

 The San Francisco County Board of Supervisors unanimously voted to place Proposition A on the November 2019 ballot to raise $600 million for the construction and rehabilitation of affordable housing throughout the city.

 This bond will fund the construction of more than 2,800 affordable homes over the next four years.
-If passed, it would be the largest such measure in the city’s history.
+It will be the largest such measure in the city’s history.
 The funds will be invested in the following ways:

 - $220 million to acquire, build, and rehabilitate 100% affordable projects for very-low and extremely-low income individuals;